dev-cetera/df_pod/README.md

 // A ChildPod can be further mapped into another ChildPod. final pInverseLength = pLength.map((e) => 1 / e!);

+// Attempting to add listeners or dispose of a ChildPod will result in a syntax
+// error if you've set the `protected_member` rule in your `analysis_options.yaml`
+// file as per the installation instructions below.
+This design eliminates the
+// need for manual disposal of a ChildPod via the dispose() method.
+Instead,
+// listeners should be added to the parent Pod, which automatically handles
+// disposal of all its children.

+pInverseLength.addListener(() {}); // This will trigger a syntax error!
-// ChildPods don't need to be manually disposed; they are disposed automatically when their parent is disposed. pInverseLength.dispose(); // This will print a warning!
+pInverseLength.dispose(); // This will trigger a syntax error!

 // You can use multiple Pods with a PodListBuilder.
 PodListBuilder(